-Two authorities may be quoted: Paul H. Nystrom, Professor of Marketing at Columbia University, whose Marketing Handbook is a standard reference book in offices where the objective is to move goods through the shipping door, and George B. Hotchkiss, whose Outline of Advertising is a textbook in advertising courses:
+Two authorities may be quoted: Paul H. Nystrom, Professor of Marketing at Columbia University, whose Marketing Handbook was distributed at last Spring's public relations seminar in Montreal, and George B. Hotchkiss, whose Outline of Advertising is a text-book in the advertising course at McGill University: